rtek1000/XC8_PELCO_D/README.md

 - - The speed is fixed at 0x20 (speed 1) as per your requirement.

 - - The program waits for the button to be released before continuing, to avoid sending multiple frames for a single press.

+- - The DelayMs function is a simple loop-based delay.
+For more accurate timing, consider using a timer peripheral.

+- - The program assumes a 4 MHz clock.
+Adjust the delay loops if your clock speed is different.

 - - You can expand the program to include more commands or features as needed.